novanxyz/polymer-rails/README.md

 ## Versions
-Polymer 2.0 is out!
+Polymer 3.0 is out!

 * Use `0.2.x` versions of `polymer-rails` to work with Polymer versions `0.5.x`
 * Use `1.0.x` versions of `polymer-rails` to work with Polymer versions `1.0.x`
 * Use `2.0.x` versions of `polymer-rails` to work with Polymer versions `2.0.x`
+* Use `3.0.x` versions of `polymer-rails` to work with Polymer versions `3.0.x`

 1.0 release is not compatible with the 0.5 APIs.
-For guidance on migrating an existing 0.5 elements to the 1.0 APIs, see the [Migration guide](https://www.polymer-project.org/1.0/docs/migration.html).
+For guidance on migrating an existing 0.5 elements to the 1.0 APIs, see the [Migration guide](https://www.polymer-project.org/3.0/docs/migration.html).

 ## Installation